YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 ## Questions

 - Always turn on this plugin for execute rendering when journal template is called.
 For Logseq mobile version, please manually call the template.
-- At the moment, integration with existing plugins such as smart-blocks is not possible.
-We plan to address this in future updates.
+- ~~At the moment, integration with existing plugins such as smart-blocks is not possible.
+We plan to address this in future updates.~~ Support in new version
-- In the current version, standard Dynamic variables are not supported.
+- ~~In the current version, standard Dynamic variables are not supported.~~~ Support in new version
 - For those who live every day like a holiday, this plugin may not be necessary.🤣

-## Plugin Changes Due to `@logseq/libs` Upgrade v0.0.15 TODO:

-- This plugin utilizes `@logseq/libs` plugin API library.
-Currently, the older version of the SDK is unable to load templates as templates, so they are being loaded simply as block trees.
-However, there are plans to provide the functionality to load templates as templates in the future.
-This will enable integration with existing plugins such as `smart-blocks`.
-There is a possibility that changes in usage and the need for resetting configuration items may occur.

 ## Install from Logseq Marketplace